eppisai/HacktoberFest_2020/README.md

 # [HacktoberFest](https://hacktoberfest.digitalocean.com/)

 Hacktoberfest® is open to everyone in our global community.
+It is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.

 - **Hacktoberfest is open to everyone in our global community!**